jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 In the *Create an app* panel, enter a **Name** for your app.
 Enter a different host if Bluemix indicates that a host route is taken (or if you just want a host that's different from the app name).
 ![Bluemix Create App dialog][8]

 The **Name** is a simple name you can use to find this application the next time you come back to the Bluemix dashboard. **Host** partially defines the URL (the rest comes from Bluemix itself) that lets you access your new app from the Internet.
-As you probably guessed, this URL must be unique, since the URL space is shared amongst all users.
-Your default space should be okay, and you can leave the Datacache **Plan** set to *Free.*
+As you probably guessed, this URL must be unique, since the URL space is shared among all users.
+Your default space should be okay.
+In *Selected Plans*, leave **Liberty for Java™** as *Default* and **Datacache** as *Free.*

 That's all there is to it!
 It takes a short while for the application to start up, but once it does a tile on the dashboard shows it running.